LabKey/snprcEHRModules/README.md

 <a name="setUp"></a>
 ## Developer Set Up
-1. Clone this repository into the externalModules directory of your LabKey project.
+1. Clone this repository into the `server/modules` directory of your LabKey project.
-1. Edit your project settings.gradle file to build the externalModules/snprcEHRModules directory.
+1. Edit your project settings.gradle file to include the `server/modules/snprcEHRModules` directory.
-1. Build the module with either gradle command
+1. Build and deploy
-    * gradlew deployapp
+    * For all modules: `./gradlew deployApp`
-    * gradlew :externalModules:snprcEHRModules deployModule
+    * For a single module: `./gradlew :server:modules:snprcEHRModules:<moduleName>:deployModule`